dojo/docs/developer/design/loader.rst

   )

-If factory is a function, then the module value is created by applying the function to the values of the modules implied by the dependency vector; otherwise, then module value is taken to be the value of factory directly.
+If factory is a function, then the module value is created by applying the function to the values of the modules implied by the dependency vector; otherwise, the module value is taken to be the value of factory directly.
+Though not prohibited, it would be odd to include a dependencies argument when the factory argument is not a function.
+However, if such dependencies are included, they will be resolved before the module value is created as given by the factory argument.
+Just like require assuming the AMD API and no Dojo backcompat extensions, define is asynchronous and returns immediately.

-Note carefully: the purpose of define is to inform the loader how to create a module value and enter a (module identifier, module value) pair into the module names when the given module is demanded for the first time consequent to resolving the dependencies of a require or another define application.
+Note carefully: define does *not* directly create a module value.
+The purpose of define is to inform the loader how to create a module value and enter a (module identifier, module value) pair into the module namespare when the given module is demanded for the first time consequent to resolving the dependencies of a require or another define application.
 Consider the following code:

 .. code-block :: javascript